0nix/ggj21/twine/scriptstuff.md

 You observe Hassel move away from view, and descend two floors to enter his flat, to be greeted by Leitzka.

-"So, it truly seems to be an honest mistake what happened."
+"S-s-so, it seems to be an honest mistake.
+I have cle-cleared it up."
 He says triumphantly.

 "Oh. is that so?"
 Leitzka asks, nonchalant.
 It's clear Lietzka does not believe Hassel.

-"Many a man can save himself if he admits he's done wrong and takes his punishment, as Ibsen would say."
+"Many a man can sa-sa-save himself if he admits he's done wrong and takes his punishment, as Ibsen would say."
 Hassel says, jubilant.
-"Even the great Party tars and feathers the wrong man once in a blue moon, how auspicious that it would be me... and you!"
+"E-e-even the great Party tars and feathers the wrong man once in a while.
+I gue-guess it my was my turn.
+A-and yours."
 You observe that Hassel has not understood that he is not trusted.

 "Me?"
 Letizka asks, again with little energy.
 "Why would they want anything to do with me?"

-"Well," Hassel responds, putting on airs. "they were asking me not so much about my business, but yours, Nadine.
-They ask me why am I intending to leave the country with another person that's not my spouse.
+"Well," Hassel responds, putting on airs. "they-they were asking me not so much about my business, but yours, dear.
+They a-a-ask me why am I intending to leave the country with another person that's not my spouse.
 And I say, 'isn't that quite normal?'
-The party putz says 'no, it is not.'
-So it was you after all, dear!
-It was you!
+That pa-pa-party putz says 'no, it is not.'
 Sounds like someone needs to show face over there.
 So, guess what I said.
 Go on, guess."
 Hassel decidedly expects enthusiasm where there simply isn't any from Leitzka.
 She says nothing.

-"I said, that we were not married... yet!"
+"I said, that we were not ma-ma-married... yet!"
 Hassel says in between laughs.

 You observe Leitzka react harshly to this retort, she drops the plate she was washing right into the sink, causing a crashing sound that might just burst your eardrums.

 "You're saying you... you... want to-" Leitzka starts to ask in a much different tone.

-"Oh good heavens, it's a bit early to be saying that seriously Nadine.
-But if the lady herself wants to leave, this gentleman is only too willing to bend the truth for her benefit.
-That's all it takes Nadine, that's all it takes.
+"Oh good heavens, it's a bit ea-ea-early to be saying that seriously Nadine.
+But if the lady herself wants to leave, this ge-ge-gentleman is only too willing to bend the truth.
+Just a bit.
+Just a wee bit.
+That's all it takes dear, that's all!
 And we get to leave on holiday!"
 Hassel hollers.
 Leitzka has no answer to give.

-After a brief and awkward silence, you observe Hassel trying to curry Leitzka's favor "Oh come on, darling.
+After a brief and awkward silence, you observe Hassel trying to curry Leitzka's favor "Oh come on, dear.
 Even you have to admit that's ingenious, hm?"
 Leitzka responds with a silent nod, and remains motionless as Hassel embraces her.

 Lietzka finishes with housework and eat dinner with chitchat that is not relevant to the investigation.

 Later that evening, they retire to Hassel's chamber where the microphone audio suggests undressing and the noises and grunts hallmark of a prelude to copulation.

-You hear Leitzka ask "Say Albert, if you got the visa tonight and... you could go anywhere.
+You hear Leitzka ask "Say Bertie, if you got the visa tonight and... you could go anywhere.
 Where would you go?

-Hassel responds "Well, I'd love to go away... but not too far.
-Can't get ahead of ourselves, can't get greedy.
+Hassel responds "Well, I'd love to go away... but no-no-not too far.
+Can't get ahead of our-our-ourselves, can't get gree-greedy.
 How about a nice beach in Riga, hm?
-To Riga, you still need a visa to go, but not that many checkpoints after that."
+To Riga, you still need a visa, but not that many checkpoints after that."

 "Riga?
 That's...
 Latvia, right?"
 Leitzka asks after a brief silence.

 "Really good place, I've heard.
-Worth visting after a good year of work."
+Worth vi-vi-visting after a good year of work."
 He says.

 "Albert, I...
 I am not in the mood.
 Not anymore.
 Sorry" Lietzka whispers.

 "Really?"
 Hassel says, a tone of mockery in his voice.
-"You get me all hot and bothered and you lose all your moxie at Latvia?"
+"You get me all hot and bothered and I lo-lo-loose you at Latvia?"

 "I w-was forcing myself, really.
 I knew you had a bad going these past few days I wanted to give you something."
 Nadine says with tinge of nervousness.

-"Oh darling, You shouldn't do that.
+"Oh dear, you shouldn't do that.
 I'm in the mood, though that's fine.
 That's fine.
 You know what, that's ok.
 That's f-f-fine."
 Hassel responds, first annoyed, then conciliatory.
 "Let's just sleep then, I have deal with that b-b-bastard Kleiner tomorrow."

 No more activity to report past this hour.